o1-labs/docs2/docs/zkapps/snarkyjs/smart-contracts.md

 x.add(1).assertEquals(xPlus1);
 ```

-If the assertion fails, SnarkyJS will throw an error and not submit the transaction.
+If the assertion fails, o1js will throw an error and not submit the transaction.
 On the other hand, if it succeeds, it becomes part of the proof that is verified on-chain.

 Because of this, our new version of `increment()` is _guaranteed_ to behave like the previous version: It can only ever